BlaxKnight/maeochat/README.md

 4. Config .env file to connect to your database.

-5. If everything alright just make sure generate laravel key and also migrate it
+5. If everything alright just make sure generate laravel key and also migrate it.

 ```
 php artisan key:generate